Printer Friendly

 METHOD

 To make the salsa bechamel, warm the butter in a sauce pot over low heat.
-Gently saute the onions until they begin to soften and start to turn translucent (about 5 minutes).
 Turn the heat up to medium-low add in the flour and whisk continuously for 4-5 minutes or until the flour smells no longer raw.
 It should smell like baked bread rather than raw flour.

 Slowly whisk in the milk.
-Season the sauce with salt, and white pepper.
+Season the sauce with salt, nutmeg and white pepper.

 Continue cooking the sauce for 4-5 minutes until it begins to thicken up.
-Switch to a wooden spatula and contiue cooking it until it’s so thick that ripples in the sauce don’t sink back into a liquid.
+Switch to a wooden spatula and continue cooking it until it’s so thick that ripples in the sauce don’t sink back into a liquid.
+Add in the chives and either the jamon and manchego OR the bacalao.

 Line a baking dish with parchment paper.
 Pour the salsa bechamel into the baking dish, cover it, and refrigerate it for 2-3 hours or overnight until it has set.